 Number of Maersk ships

-As of February 9, 2015, Maersk owned 252 ships, 15 of which had a capacity in excess of 18,000 twenty-foot equivalent units.
-Maersk’s most impressive container ship is the Mærsk Mc-Kinney Møller.
+As of April 9, 2015, Maersk owned 252 ships, 15 of which had a capacity in excess of 18,000 twenty-foot equivalent units.
+Maersk’s most impressive container ship is the Magleby Mærsk.
 The Triple-E vessel was built by South Korea’s Daewoo Shipbuilding & Marine Engineering Company, one of the largest shipbuilding companies worldwide.
-The megahauler is just under 400 meters long, 59 meters wide and 73 meters high.
+The megahauler is just under 400 meters long, 59 meters wide and 73 meters high, trailing only the CSCL Globe and MSC Newyork in length.
 Triple-E stands for "economies of scale", "energy efficient" and "environmentally improved".
 The ships in the triple-E class are regarded as the most efficient container ships per twenty-foot equivalent of cargo.
 However, the building of such mega ships comes at a risk as the container shipping-industry continues to suffer from overcapacity and weak global demand.